 In FY 2017, 2,400 projects were completed to professional standards.
 The number of projects completed increased due to staffing increases to monitor ecological restoration projects and the Resident Curator Program.
-In FY 2018, 2,825 projects were completed and in FY 2019, 2,860 projects are expected to be completed.
+In FY 2018, 2,825 projects are anticipated to be completed and in FY 2019, 2,860 projects are expected to be completed.